CharlesPizza/CharlesPizza/README.md

 ## Projects
 <div>
   <a href='https://www.github.com/CharlesPizza/'><strong>Heart Failure Prediction</strong></a>
-  <p>Here we use a random forest model to predict death events on heart patients.
-We do this once with and without time components.<br>
+  <p>Here we do random forest modeling to predict death events following hospital admissions.
+Using exploritory data analysis we attempt to identify relevant features and disprove them.
+We do this with and without time components due to the problems inherit with time analysis and monitoring periods. <br>
     Libraries:
   </p>
 </div>